 And of course there’s loads more ideas on Pinterest.

 Yes, there can be lots of sugary treats available around Halloween but encourage kids to enjoy a few sweets and then switch to some healthy options.
-Here’s some healthy options that I found on Pinterest and slightly adapted to use things in my fridge and pantry.
+Here’s some food options for Halloween.

 Jack-O’Lantern Oranges – Don’t waste your time or money trying to carve a large pumpkin.
-I was shocked one year to see how much Woolies was charging for an orange pumpkin.
-Rip off!
 Using oranges are so much easier.
 Buy a whole bag of oranges and try carving different expressions into their faces.
 For younger kids, let them use foam stickies or googly eyes to make fun faces.
 When you’re finished playing, just cut up the oranges to eat!

 If you feel like something a bit more sweeter, make and decorate Halloween cookies.